kcri-tz/sans/README.md

 ## Contact

-For any question, feedback or problem, please feel free to file an issue on this GitHub repository and we will get back to you as soon as possible.
+For any question, feedback or problem, please feel free to file an issue on this Git repository and we will get back to you as soon as possible.

 ## License